poga/hyperidentity/README.md

 #### `id = hyperidentity(archive)`

-Create a new identity
+Create a new identity with a [hyperdrive](https://github.com/mafintosh/hyperdrive) archive.

 #### `id.archive`

-The [hyperdrive](https://github.com/mafintosh/hyperdrive) archive used by this ID.
+The archive used by this ID.

 #### `id.setMeta(meta, cb)`